 High Global Warming Potential Gases Voluntary Programs

-The high global warming potential partnership programs are a set of voluntary industry partnerships that are substantially reducing U.S. emissions of potent greenhouse gases.
+The high global warming potential partnership programs (or Fluorinated Gas Partnership Programs) are voluntary industry partnerships that are substantially reducing U.S. emissions of potent greenhouse gases.

 - Voluntary Aluminum Industrial Partnership